Royal Palace of Aranjuez: Salón de Guardias de la Reina (Space for the guards of the Queen)

 This salon is decorated with three mural scenes from the life of King Solomon, painted by Italian Luca Giordano.
 The furniture is of olive wood from the time of King Charles IV, and the clocks are from the collection of Charles IV.

 Salón de la Reina Isabel II (the room of Queen Isabel II)

 This salon is decorated with mythological scenes painted by Luca Giordano: Jupiter and Leda, Aeolus (the god of wind) and Triptolemus (the threefold warrior).
 The furniture is of Empire style.

 Antecámara de Música (Musical antechamber)

 Popularly known as Salón del tranvía, it was nicknamed "the tram-station".
 This space was used for reception of important personalities.
 It is decorated with biblical scenes of the 17th-century Italian school and religious paintings by Francesco Solimena.

 Sala de Música de la Reina (The music room of the Queen)

-An olive wood piano made in England was a gift of Empress Eugénie de Montijo to Queen Isabel II.
+An olive wood piano made in England was a gift of Empress Eugénie de Montijo to Queen Isabella II.
 The rest of the furniture is Empire style mahogany.
 The bronze neo-Gothic lamp hanging from the ceiling is 19th-century.